ElhamAbdulnaby/RNA_seq_analysis_automated/readme.md

 	1. Download SRA Files and Convert to FASTQ:
          Greb_data.sh
-         •This will output SRA and FASTQ files.
+         #This will output SRA and FASTQ files.

 	2. Trim, Align, and Generate MultiQC Report:
         Trim_samples.sh